On to: Culture Stuff | Glossary | Music Stuff | Psychopathy| Introduction | Short Story

 Always a pleasure to hear from the law enforcement community.
 In entry #11, StevenW compliments me on my "real world" handling of the subject and confirms the existence of the psychopathic smirk.
 Meanwhile, in entry #16, Deb K. says she has read a lot on the subject, but that I "...have by far taken it to a different level of understanding."
 She goes on to say that her mother is a psychopath and that she has come to "...see what I was lacking through the years and have started to heal." ...Right on.

 Lea, in entry numbers 19-21, informs us that my correspondence with a suspected psychopath reminded her of something her ex would write.
 Then she notes parenthetically that my psychopath essay is even funny on occasion, and finally, she shares two links with us.
 I just love her enthusiasm!

 In response to entry #23, I know what you mean about Pink Floyd, "Dogs", Puddle.
 Cool.
 That whole album is kick-ass [#5]!
 In entry #24, G.C. says that his father is a psychopath and that Dad seems to be a frustrated musician, too.
 These things make me wonder...which is worse for the psyche: having the same gender parent be a psychopath or the opposite gender one?
+Or are they just different flavors of the same severity?
 [Author Note: Now that's a legitimate research topic!
-All ya gotta do is find or develop an accurate psycho-metric device for measuring your definition of psyche degradation, then advertise for appropriate subjects.]
+All ya gotta do is find or develop an accurate, reliable psycho-metric device for measuring your definition of psyche degradation and then advertise for the appropriate subjects.]

 Back to TOP